HanaDigital/NovelScraper/README.md

       - Paste the link of the novel from novelplanet.com [Eg: https://novelplanet.com/Novel/Overgeared]
       - You can optionally specify the range of chapters you want or leave it blank to get the whole novel.
       - You can optinally save a cover image in the rsc/ folder and enter its name in the GUI.
 [Eg: Novel Cover.png]

    - If your source is WuxiaWorld:
+   	  - Please note that this source will compile your novels in .docx format.
+You can then convert them to .epub using calibre.
       - Paste the link of the novel from novelplanet.com [Eg: https://www.wuxiaworld.com/novel/overgeared]
       - If you want a specific volume, then type in the volume number you want.
       - You can optinally save a cover image in the rsc/ folder and enter its name in the GUI.
 [Eg: Novel Cover.png]

 4. Click compile to let it rip!
-[The files will be compiled in a way that makes them easily convertable to .epub files]
-5. You can install [calibre] from "https://calibre-ebook.com/download" to easily convert them to .epub files.
-[It is recommend that you convert them to epub for the best experience.]

 ### Alpha Build
 - Currently working to automate the coversion to .epub without external software.